Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ]
 ```

-### get a list of all the customer email addresses
+### Get a list of all the customer email addresses

 Write a function called `get all customers`, the function should take the data array as an argument and should return a list of sorted customer email addresses.
 The list must have no duplicates.